The partition algebra and the plethysm coefficients II: ramified plethysm: Introduction

 \subsection{Acknowledgements}

 We thank Christian Ikenmeyer, Stacey Law, Rosa Orellana, Anne Schil\-ling, and Mike Zabrocki for interesting and informative conversations.
 We thank the Oberwolfach workshop `Character Theory and Categorification' and the Institute for Mathematical Sciences workshop `Representation Theory, Combinatorics and Geometry' held at the University of Singapore and the Heilbronn Institute for the award of a HIMR Focused Research Grant to run the workshop `New approaches to plethysm: computation and complexity', held at the University of York in September 2023 --- all three of which provided excellent environments for collaboration.
 The first author is grateful to financial support from EPSRC grant EP/V00090X/1.
-The third author is grateful to OIST (Okinawa Institute of Science and Technology) for sponsoring a visit in November 2022 during which some of this work was done.
+The third author is grateful to the Okinawa Institute of Science and Technology for sponsoring a visit in November 2022 during which some of this work was done.
+We would like to thank Eoghan McDowell, Maud De Visscher, and both of the anonymous referees for their helpful comments on a previous version of this paper.